andre-st/goodreads-toolbox/likeminded.md

 - your Goodreads account must be viewable by
   ["anyone (including search engines)"](https://www.goodreads.com/user/edit?tab=settings) which is the default
-- program is slow (throttled and I have no botnet with numerous IP addresses) but [good enough](https://en.wikipedia.org/wiki/Principle_of_good_enough) since you run it 4x a year
+- program is slow (throttled and I have no work-sharing botnet with numerous IP addresses) but [good enough](https://en.wikipedia.org/wiki/Principle_of_good_enough) since you run it 4x a year